 Start from the basic theory and formulas of the chapters so that you can easily solve the questions.
-Try to understand the making of formulas so that it will retain in your mind for a longer period.
+Try to understand the making of formulas so that they will retain in your mind for a longer period.

-Then take a short chapter to build confidence i.e. Leverage, a formulae based chapter but if your concepts are clear, you understood the formulas rather than learning it then it is the most simplest and short chapter.
+Then take a short chapter to build confidence i.e. Leverage, a formulae-based chapter but if your concepts are clear, you understood the formulas rather than learning it then it is the most simplest and short chapter.

 Then you can go with Capital Budgeting and thoroughly prepare the sums on Payback period, PI, ARR, NPV and IRR.
-Each and every method is important but among all the topics NPV and IRR is quite more important so prepare them very well.
+Each and every method is important but among all the topics NPV and IRR are quite more important so prepare them very well.

 Then you can complete Cost of Capital, Leasing, Management of Working Capital and Capital structure.